official-pykonite/Chorabola/README.md

 ## Changelog
 This is where you will find all the release update logs, with what they do.
+You may report new issues by emailing pykonite@gmail.com with subject "Chorabola Feature/Bug!"

 ### 0.1.0:
 First alpha release with limited features.